Mass Effect series

 Combat implements cover-based third-person tactical shooter mechanics, similar to Gears of War.
 The player directly controls only Commander Shepard, but can position his/her two companions simultaneously, and pause the action to issue more specific commands to them.

 The player will be presented with choices during the course of the games, many of which would influence subsequent events.
 The morality system in the games allows the player to tend either towards the values of the law-abiding, honorable Paragon, or the rebellious, self-centered Renegade.
 Relationships with companions play an important role in the games; the protagonist can also become romantically involved with a companion, provided the player has chosen the right actions.

-Front cover for Mass Effect 3: Multiplayer Collection
+Front cover for Mass Effect 3: Reckoning Multiplayer Expansion

 Screenshot from Mass Effect 3: Rebellion Multiplayer Expansion

 Screenshot from Mass Effect 3: Reckoning Multiplayer Expansion

 Screenshot from Mass Effect 3 (N7 Collector's Edition)